Ivnsaw/Overwatch-battle.net-workaround/README.md

 This is a program made with autohotkey, this version can ONLY be used with AutoHotkey installed.
 It is used for going around the necessity of opening the battle.net launcher, but has only been proven to work as-is with Overwatch

+This version also differentiates itself by being the colour version, that means instead of waiting for a specified amount of time, it watches the color of a specific pixel and acts upon that.

 Usages of files: